magriggs/mike-daily/Notes/Sophie Durham Complaint.md

 ## Requested Outcome

 I respectfully request that my fee status be reclassified to 'home' status, aligning with my sister's classification.
-Without this correction, both Hannah and I will be forced to withdraw our applications and attend other universities where we can remain together.
+Without this correction, both Hannah and I will have to reject our Durham offers and attend other universities where we can remain together.

-I respectfully request that my fee status be reclassified to 'home' status, aligning with my sister's classification.

 I would appreciate a response outlining the decision, and the reasons for it, within 10 working days.
 I have already provided significant documentation on this matter to the admissions department, and to the specific admissions officer who designated me incorrectly, so this should assist with your review.